Casting Using Dental Stone

 - It's slightly heavier than regular plaster.
 Plaster blocks weighing 1 pound would weigh 1 1/4 pounds using this material.

-- It's not as strong as Excalibur, but it still ranks way up there.
+- It's not as strong as Excalibur, but I doubt anyone could tell the difference.

 - It's more expensive than other plasters.